 - How does the medication work?

-- How long will my loved one need to take the medication?
+- How long will I need to take the medication?

-- Do I need to be concerned that this medication will interact with the other medicines my loved one is currently taking?
+- Do I need to be concerned this medication will interact with the other medicines I’m currently taking?
 (Be sure to have your medication list)

 - How should the medication be taken?
-Is there an alternative to a pill if my loved has problems swallowing? (i.e. liquid, chewed, crushed, or dissolved)
+Is there an alternative to a pill if I have problems swallowing? (i.e., liquid, chewed, crushed, or dissolved)

 - Are there any side effects I should be aware of?
 Are there any symptoms I should contact you about?

-- Are there any precautions I need to know about? (i.e. avoiding sun exposure, foods to avoid, etc.)
+- Are there any precautions I need to know about? (i.e., avoiding sun exposure or certain foods)